 There are two SGPIO (Serial General Purpose Input/Output) headers (J29, J30) located on the motherboard.
-These headers support serial link interfaces for the onboard SATA and SAS connectors.
+These headers support serial link interfaces for the onboard serial link (SATA or SAS) connectors.
 See the table on the right for pin definitions.
 Refer to the board layout below for the location.

-SGPIO Pin Definitions
+SPIO finitions 5

 Pin# Definition Pin Definition

 1 NC 2 NC

 3 Ground 4 DATA Out

 5 Load 6 Ground

 7 Clock 8 NC